navikt/ebxml-processor/.git-hooks/README.md

 # .git hooks

-Copy the hooks directly into `.git/hooks`.
+1. Copy the hooks directly into `.git/hooks`.
+2. Grant the hooks executable permission: `chmod +x .git/hooks/pre-commit`

 ## Why are not .git/hooks included by default?
 - Automatically executing scripts that can be pushed to a repository could be a significant security risk.